MUDAL/AUTOCROFT-MVP/README.md

 Has similar features with version 1.0 but with the following changes:
 1. No bluetooth and WiFi in the master controller.
 2. No EEPROM in the Nodes.
+3. Use of LCD with I2C GPIO expander for the master controller.